 The schedule for designing, procuring, and constructing facilities will be developed and optimized during the RFS should Interconnection Customer choose to move to that study phase of the GI process.

 7.0 System Network Upgrades & Contingent Facilities

-Power flow solutions for all the N-1 and credible N-2 outages simulations revealed no violations requiring System Network Upgrades other than those already planned on IPC's Transmission System.
+Power flow solutions for all the N-1 and credible N-2 outage simulations revealed the following violations requiring System Network Upgrades listed in Table 3.